Operational Level Agreement

-The purpose of SLM is to ensure that the service targets are created, negotiated, agreed, documented, monitored, reviewed and reported to the customer.
-SLM acts like a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.
+The purpose of SLM is to ensure that the service targets are created, negotiated, agreed upon, documented, monitored, reviewed, and reported to the customer.
+SLM acts as a liaison between the customer and the service provider, which sets the targets in terms of quality, time, and scope as per the SLR and SAC.

-The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations and the cost of associated services, such that these are acceptable by both the customers and to the IT Organization.
-This also aims to ensure that an agreed level of IT service is provided for all current IT services, and that future services will delivered to agreed achievable targets.
-Service Level Management is also responsible for ensuring that all appropriate Operational Level Agreements and Underpinning Contracts are in place for monitoring the vendors and other groups.
+The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations, and the cost of associated services.
+These are acceptable by both the customers and the IT Organization.
+This also aims to ensure that an agreed level of IT service is provided for all current IT services and that future benefits will be delivered to agreed achievable targets.
+Service Level Management is also responsible for ensuring that all appropriate Operational Level Agreements and Underpinning Contracts monitor the vendors and other groups.

-Operational level agreement (SLA) is an agreement between the service provider and an internal department of the same IT organization.
-OLAs define supporting services that has to be provided by the service provider and its internal department.
-An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider and the internal department.
+An operational level agreement (SLA) is an agreement between the service provider and an internal department of the same IT organization.
+OLAs define supporting services that have to be provided by the service provider and its internal department.
+An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider, and the interior department.

-OLA definition process will also be the same like SLA definition process which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.
+OLA definition process will also be the same as the SLA definition process, which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.

-- Understanding the business requirements of the customer (with respect to scope of services, timeliness, etc.) and translating it into IT requirements.
+- Understanding the customer’s business requirements (concerning the scope of services, timeliness, etc.) and translating them into IT requirements.

-- Gather and analyze historical data from customer or from previous experiences (where similar services were offered to any other customer).
+- Gather and analyze historical data from customers or previous experiences (where similar services were offered to any other customer).

 - Encompass SLTs in OLA.

-- Get approvals from service provider on OLA.
+- Get approvals from the service provider on OLA.